GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Skirmisher.md

 If you specialize as a skirmisher, you gain the following:
 Your maximum hitpoints are increased by 1.
 You gain a skill of your choice or training in two weapons of your choice.
-When you perform a reaction, you may spend 3 points of battle momentum.
+When you perform a reaction, you may spend 4 points of battle momentum.
 If you do, it does not count against your reaction for the round.
+Your expenditure of battle momentum to gain a bonus to your attack for the purpose of inflicting a critical hit is now equal to your heroism.

 #### Splash
 If you splash skirmisher as a member of another class, you gain the Battle Momentum feature and Touch and Go feature.